 - Irritability

-The medicines that were most frequently associated with discontinuation problems included desvenlafaxine, venlafaxine, imipramine and escitalopram.
+The 2024 study in Lancet Psychiatry suggest that the medicines that were most frequently associated with discontinuation problems included desvenlafaxine, venlafaxine, imipramine and escitalopram.
 The most severe symptoms were linked to imipramine, paroxetine, desvenlafaxine and venlafaxine.
-That does mean, however, that people taking other antidepressants are home free.
+That does not mean, however, that people taking other antidepressants are home free.
 As you will read shortly, people can experience severe symptoms after stopping duloxetine or some other SSRI or SNRI antidepressant.

 Antidepressant Withdrawal an Old Story: